 Section 42.
 Unmanageable

-If in the opinion of the Presiding Judge a horse is unmanageable or liable to cause accidents or injury to any other horse or to any driver, it will be scratched and placed on the Steward’s List as unmanageable.
+If, in the opinion of the Presiding Judge, a horse is unmanageable or liable to cause accidents or injury to any other horse or to any driver, it will be scratched and placed on the Steward’s List as unmanageable.
 Horses deemed unmanageable must be properly schooled and complete a satisfactory qualifying race in order to be removed from the Steward’s List.

 Section 43.
 Failure to Obey